sneakycrow/website/_posts/2022-11-30-streaming-foss-projects-announcement.md

 ---
-title: "announcing a semi-regular foss building stream"
+title: "Announcing a semi-regular foss building stream"
 ---
 I really like building software.
 And when I'm not working on a client project, I love experimenting with different technologies and platforms.